 Divorce or Dissolution of Marriage

-Typically, parties will each have their own attorney to help navigate a divorce and negotiate on their behalf.
-An attorney’s goal should always be to avoid a trial and minimize attorney fees such that your issues are resolved quickly, and economically.
-A divorce attorney can help you divide your assets and liabilities, develop a parenting plan in the bests interests of your children, and assist in the establishment of spousal support and child support if appropriate.
+An attorney’s goal should always be to avoid a trial and minimize attorney fees such that your issues are resolved quickly and economically.
+A divorce attorney can help you divide your assets and liabilities, develop a parenting plan in the best interests of your children, and assist in the establishment of spousal support and child support if appropriate.

-Our attorneys are litigators at heart, so should the need arise to attend a trial because parties are unable to agree on settlement terms, we are experienced court room advocates and will fight for you.
+Our Florida family law attorneys are litigators at heart, so should the need arise to attend a trial because parties are unable to agree on settlement terms, we are experienced courtroom advocates and will fight for you.

 Alimony or Spousal Support